by Anthony Clark

 During cooling, the PLA and the PETG usually provide a slight Shrinkage less than any other filament curving rate.
 The compression rate of PLA is generally invisible, while PETF shows a less visible compression rate.

-However, this rate is not like much shrinkage rate ABS.
+However, this rate is not like the much shrinkage rate ABS.
 Compared with other filaments, nylon can be curving almost 1.6% and ABS curving rate (0.7- 0.8) percent.

 The compression rate of PLA and PETG filaments is always(0.2- 0.25) percent.
 In the condition of providing dimensionally proper objects.